The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2010

-Tina Toni (Imperial College London, UK)
+Tina Toni (Imperial College London, United Kingdom)

 Thesis title: Approximate Bayesian computation for parameter inference and model selection in systems biology